Generalized Bayesian Nash Equilibrium with Continuous Type and Action Spaces: Existence and uniqueness of GBNE

-In the forthcoming discussions, we show that $\Psi$ defined in (\ref{eqn:mapping}) has a fixed point when it is applied to a subset of ${\cal F}$.
-For this purpose, we derive sufficient conditions for the continuity of $\Psi$ and relative compactness of $\Psi(\cal F)$.
+In the forthcoming discussions, we show that $\Psi$ defined in (\ref{eqn:mapping}) has a fixed point when it is applied to a subset of ${\cal F}$, { and thus the corresponding generalized Bayesian game has an GBNE.} For this purpose, we derive sufficient conditions for the continuity of $\Psi$ and relative compactness of $\Psi(\cal F)$.
 By Proposition \ref{lemma:arzela-ascoli}, we provide conditions which guarantee the functions in set $\Psi({\cal F})$ are uniformly bounded and equicontinuous.
 The next assumption prepares for this.